PreetMangat/Hands-On-Machine-Learning/Chapter 1/Answers.md

 #### Question 9 - What is an online learning system?

+An online learning system is a method of machine learning in which the data is sequentially and incrementally fed into the machine learning algorithm, as soon as it arrives.
+The algorithm updates its parameters after learning from each individual training instance.

+This is opposed to batch (or offline) learning, where the entire dataset is fed into the algorithm at once.

+An online learning system is a great option when the dataset is too large to fit entirely into memory (thus it pairs well with out-of-core learning), or when it's known that the model will need to deal with newly, varying, incoming data on a frequent basis.

 #### Question 10 - What is out-of-core learning?

 #### Question 11 - What type of learning algorithm relies on a similarity measure to make predictions?